-Election Day 16 February 1919
+Election Day February 16th 1919

 Election Day was awaited with excitement.
 Contrary to expectations, the percentage of women voters was only slightly lower than that of men.
 82% of the 1,904.741 women and 87% of the 1,649.501 men eligible to vote exercised their electoral rights.
 A total of 115 women stood as candidates for election to the National Constituent Assembly, but generally with no hope of success.

 The Social Democratic Workers Party won a relative majority with 72 seats.
-Until 1920 it formed a coalition government with the Christian Socialist Party, which gained 69 seats.
+Until 1920, it formed a coalition government with the Christian Social Party, which gained 69 seats.
 Apart from these two large parties, a number of German nationalist parties with a total of 26 seats were also represented on the National Constituent Assembly.
 The middle-class parties only gained one seat due to their fragmentation.
 Some prominent representatives of the liberal middle-class women’s movement – such as » Helene Granitsch, » Marianne Hainisch, » Olga Misar – had stood for middle-class parties, but none of them gained a seat.

 Women’s voting behaviour was of great interest to politicians.
 The fears of the Christian Social Party that women’s suffrage would damage them proved unfounded.
 The majority of women voted for the Christian Social Party and middle-class parties, with the exception of Vienna.
 To facilitate a reliable assessment of voting behaviour, differently coloured envelopes for men and women were finally introduced at the 1920 election.
 Data for the elections between 1920 and 1930 confirm women’s preference for the Christian Social Party.